Fractured vs. Bruised Tailbones

 Bruised Tailbones

 Just like our skin can bruise, so can a bone.
-Enough impact to the bone can cause damage to the small blood vessels at the injury site, which leaks to nearby tissue.
+Enough impact on the bone can cause damage to the small blood vessels at the injury site, which can leak into nearby tissue.
 Rather than the telltale skin discoloration, a bone bruise is identified by pain, inflammation, and irritation.
 The tailbone is particularly susceptible to bruising due to the kind of impact it can suffer.

 The most common cause of bruises to the tailbone is falling.
 This can include any normal person falling during their daily activities, though the risk is elevated in athletes, especially gymnasts and ice skaters.
 Childbirth can also lead to a bruised coccyx in certain conditions.
 Alongside sudden trauma, tailbones can be bruised due to sitting for too long on a hard and narrow surface, like a bicycle seat or a bench.